-Austin has directed and developed new work at the PROTOTYPE Festival, National Sawdust, Ars Nova, the Hangar Theatre, Ensemble Studio Theatre, Joe's Pub, 54 Below, New York University, the Boston Conservatory, and the United Nations.
-His assistant and associate directing, mostly with Tony Award-winner Michael Mayer, includes Broadway (Head Over Heels, American Idiot, Everyday Rapture, On A Clear Day…) and the Metropolitan Opera, as well as the Drama Desk Award winning Off-Broadway revival of Little Shop of Horrors.
+Austin has directed and developed new work at the PROTOTYPE Festival, National Sawdust, Ars Nova, the Hangar Theatre, Ensemble Studio Theatre, Pioneer Works, Joe's Pub, 54 Below, New York University, the Boston Conservatory, and the United Nations.
+His assistant and associate directing, mostly with Tony Award-winner Michael Mayer, includes Broadway (Head Over Heels, American Idiot, Everyday Rapture, On A Clear Day…) and the Metropolitan Opera, as well as the Drama Desk Award-winning Off-Broadway revival of Little Shop of Horrors.
 Austin is a Drama League Directors Project Fellow, a member of the Lincoln Center Theater Directors Lab, a founding member of the Musical Theatre Factory, and a former Resident Director (2013-2015) at the Flea Theater.
 He is the director of web series This Is Not A Comedy and Such Good Friends: A Tribute to Nichols and May.

 Austin's teaching includes the Playwrights Horizons Theater School at NYU and the Boston Conservatory.
 Austin has also taught and directed at the University of Illinois Champaign-Urbana, the University of Texas Arlington, the Hangar Theatre Lab Company, Broadway Collective, the Musical Theatre Factory, Trollwood Performing Arts School, and with Other Side of the Table, an organization he co-founded in 2010.